At-Tabligh's Rooms in Kitab Fadha'il A'mal by Maulana Muhammad Ilyas

 Nor are the moves all defensive.
 A new and bold privatisation plan has been announced this week in the name of the Supreme Leader.
 Under this, about 80 per cent of the government's stakes in industrial units, banking, media, transportation, and mineral sectors are to be divested.
 These would not cover the oil, defence industry, and some banking and civil aviation units.
 The test of the new approach, obviously linked to WTO admission, would lie in implementation.
 The pockets of resistance would be many.

 While substantive reactions are yet to emerge, the complexity of gestures is suggestive of a game plan.
 There is a studied procrastination of response to the 5+1 package of June 6.
 In the meantime, President Ahmadinejad has attended the SCO summit at Beijing and the African summit at Banjul, Iran and Saudi Arabia have communicated about Muslim solidarity (spelt out by Iran's former Foreign Minister Ali Akbar Velayati as "exchange of opinions and views between these two major Shia and Sunni countries" to neutralise moves by extremist elements), and the Saudis have publicly cautioned against the use of force against Iran and its disastrous impact on oil prices.
+In a move not unrelated to the larger issue, Deputy Oil Minister Mohammad Hadi Nejad Hosseinian dropped on July 1 a broad hint on the Iran-Pakistan-India pipeline stressing that the available quantities of gas could either be sold to India-Pakistan or to Europe, but no to both.
+The remark is relevant because of the delays in pipeline talks and also because of the post-Ukraine European moves to seek alternatives to reduce dependence on Russian supplies.

 A new Foreign Policy Advisory Council has been created through a formal decree because the Supreme Leader "sensed a deficiency of lack of strategy in foreign relations" and in the implementation of policy decisions.
 This five-member body is headed by former Foreign Minister Kamal Kharrazi and includes Mr. Velayati and former Defence Minister Ali Shamkhani.
 Mr. Velayati is Ayatollah Khamenei's principal foreign policy adviser.
 The council's five-year tenure would outlast that of the President.
 Its creation carries multiple signals, substantive and procedural.